-While in DAEP
+While in a DAEP

-A student may be expelled for engaging in documented serious misbehavior that violates the district's Code, despite documented behavioral interventions while placed in a DAEP.
+A student may be expelled for engaging in documented serious misbehavior that violates the district's Code of Conduct, despite documented behavioral interventions while placed in a DAEP.
 For purposes of discretionary expulsion from a DAEP, serious misbehavior means:

-- 1. Deliberate violent behavior that poses a direct threat to the health or safety of others; - 2.
-Extortion, meaning the gaining of money or other property by force or threat; - 3.
-Conduct that constitutes coercion, as defined by Section 1.07, Penal Code; or - 4.
-Conduct that constitutes the offense of: - a) Public lewdness under Penal Code 21.07; - b) Indecent exposure under Penal Code 21.08; - c) Criminal mischief under Penal Code 28.03; - d) Hazing under Education Code 37.152; or - e) Harassment under Penal Code 42.07(a)(1) of a student or district employee.
+- Deliberate violent behavior that poses a direct threat to the health or safety of others;

+- Extortion, meaning the gaining of money or other property by force or threat;

+- Conduct that constitutes coercion, as defined by Penal Code 1.07; or

+- Conduct that constitutes the offense of:

+- Public lewdness under Penal Code 21.07;

+- Indecent exposure under Penal Code 21.08;

+- Criminal mischief under Penal Code 28.03;

+- Hazing under Education Code 37.152; or

+- Harassment under Penal Code 42.07(a)(1) of a student or district employee.